Fire and rescue services

 You may not be able to get enough food, water or medical care.

-If you're in Yemen despite our advice, leave now.
+If you're in Yemen despite our advice, you should consider leaving if it's safe to do so.

 If you can't leave, take shelter in a safe place.
 Keep a low profile and explore all available options to leave.

-There's no Australian Embassy or Consulate in Yemen, therefore we're unable to provide emergency consular or passport services to Australians in Yemen.
-Our ability to provide other consular and passport help is extremely limited.
+There's no Australian Embassy or Consulate in Yemen, and it may be difficult to provide emergency consular or passport services to Australians in Yemen.
+Our ability to provide consular and passport assistance is extremely limited.
 In a consular emergency, if you can't contact an embassy, call the 24-hour Consular Emergency Centre in Australia on +61 2 6261 3305 from overseas or 1300 555 135 from Australia.

 Australian officials have been instructed not to travel to Yemen because of security concerns.